 In general, there is a lot of gelato in Italy.
 However I must say that Florence has a particular fondness of gelato because it is said to be the birthplace of gelato.
-On food tours, we chat about the key figures of gelato’s beginnings: Cosimo Ruggieri, Bernardo Buontalenti and Francesco Procopio (Francesco was actually from Sicily and this is where the gelato origin wars start to ensue).
+On my food tours in Florence i, we chat about the key figures of gelato’s beginnings: Cosimo Ruggieri, Bernardo Buontalenti and Francesco Procopio (Francesco was actually from Sicily and this is where the gelato origin wars start to ensue).
 As one of my guests said recently “basically we’ve learned that Florence invented everything.”
 Exactly.
-I mean, how can you not boast a city that gave the world the Italian language, gelato and the negroni?
+I mean, how can you not boast a city that gave the world the (standard) Italian language, gelato and the negroni?
 Continue Reading →

 Just a few weeks into my break from Florence and I am already going through gelato withdrawals.
 As some of you may have gathered, especially if you are a long time follower, that I am what I have coined as a gelatoholic and in Florence, a gelato shop is where you can usually find me on a smoldering day or even in the dead of winter.
 Obviously not so anonymous about it.
 The thing I love about gelato is that..well there are many things.
 1st I love that it is an affordable pleasure.
 Most people can get a little dollop of heaven for just 1.50-2.50 euro.
 In Seattle, I fooled myself into thinking I liked American ice cream and wasted nearly 5 bucks of overly sugared, grainy, milky indistinctly flavored cholesterol bombs.
 Bluebird, I’m looking at you.
 Continue Reading →